David Coulthard: 1994

 Throughout 1993 and 1994, Coulthard was employed by the Williams team as their official test driver.
-A race seat became available after the death of Ayrton Senna in the 1994 San Marino Grand Prix.
+Main driver Ayrton Senna was killed in the 1994 San Marino Grand Prix, meaning Williams would need a second driver.
 Coulthard received a telephone call from team principal Frank Williams to test the Williams car at Jerez circuit over four days, causing him to miss a Formula 3000 race at Pau.

 Making his début in Spain, Coulthard qualified in eighth position, and was set to score a point before his engine failed 34 laps from the finish.
 He followed this up by scoring his first points with a fifth-place finish in Canada.
 Williams dropped Coulthard for the following race in France, allowing 1992 Drivers' Champion Nigel Mansell to make a one-off appearance due to pressure from engine supplier Renault.
 The move strained the relationship between Williams and Coulthard who returned for the British Grand Prix, finishing fifth.
 For Germany, Williams introduced a revised version of their car, the Williams FW16B.
 He suffered back to back retirements in the next two races but secured three consecutive points scoring positions—including a podium finish with a second-place in Portugal.
 Mansell later returned to fill Coulthard's seat for the final three races of the season.
 Coulthard finished the season in eighth place with Williams first in the Constructors' Championship.
 For his role, Coulthard was awarded BBC Young Sports Personality of the Year and received an award at the BBC Scottish Sports Personality of the Year.

 In November, Coulthard became embroiled in a contract dispute.
 During the Australian Grand Prix, Coulthard chose to leave Williams and signed a contract with McLaren.
 Williams, however, insisted that they had the right to exercise their option to keep Coulthard, who was on a three-year contract with the team.
 Coulthard's management argued that the Williams option was not binding.
 The dispute went to Formula One's Contract Recognition Board, who ruled in favour of Williams on 14 December, forcing Coulthard to stay with the team.